 Rest Bay in Porthcawl is one of my favourite beaches.
 It is jam-packed with surfers, throughout the year, and attracts people from as far as Reading, Birmingham, Bristol and London as on any given day you will find a ridable wave.
 Obviously, this is not why I go, there is a brilliant coastal walk that also offers a combination of countryside, with free-roaming cattle.

 If you just want to sit and put your feet up, the beach is a great place to relax.
 Bring a blanket or chair or perch on one of the rock formations.
 It is beautiful, with golden sand and is backed by low cliffs.
+Check out all of the beaches that are 30 minutes from Cardiff.

 Are you a local or have you visited any of these places?
 What is your favourite ‘go-to’ outdoor location?
 Please let me know in the comments.